april19833/currency-1.5/docs/solidity/currency/ERC20Pausable.md

 ### pause

-pauses transfers of this token only callable by the pauser
+pauses transfers of this token

+Security Notes

+- only callable by the pause
+- reverts if already paused

 ```solidity
 function pause() external